MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/rds-supported-config.md

 - Use the most recent version of Windows Server for your Remote Desktop infrastructure (the Web Access, Gateway, Connection Broker, and license server).
 Windows Server is backward-compatible with these components, which means a Windows Server 2016 RD Session Host can connect to a 2019 RD Connection Broker, but not the other way around.

 - For RD Session Hosts - all Session Hosts in a collection need to be at the same level, but you can have multiple collections.
-You can have a collection with Windows Server 2016 Session Hosts and one with Windows Server 2019 Session Hosts.
+You can have a collection with Windows Server 2016 Session Hosts and one with Windows Server 2025 Session Hosts.

-- If you upgrade your RD Session Host to Windows Server 2019, also upgrade the license server.
-Remember that a 2019 license server can process CALs from all previous versions of Windows Server, down to Windows Server 2003.
+- If you upgrade your RD Session Host to Windows Server 2025, also upgrade the license server.
+Remember that a 2025 license server can only process CALs from previous versions of Windows Server.

 - Follow the upgrade order recommended in [Upgrading your Remote Desktop Services environment](upgrade-to-rds.md#flow-for-deployment-upgrades).